jorik041/Emerald-AI-wiki/Using-Emerald-AI-Unity-Events.md

 # Using Emerald AI **Unity** Events
-Emerald AI has 10 built-in Unity Events that called during various Emerald AI actions.
+Emerald AI has 10 built-in Unity Events that are called during various Emerald AI actions.
 You can use these events to trigger custom function calls and other mechanics to expand functionality with AI.

 ## Creating Emerald AI Unity Event through the Editor
 The Emerald AI Unity Events can be found on the AI's Settings>Events tab.
 Here. you will see 2 tabs; one for General Events and one for Combat Events.
 Each Event has + and - button that allows you to add or remove an event.
 When the + button is pressed, it will create a new blank element event for that Event List.
 This will allow you to apply a script, that's attached to your AI, to call custom functions or Emerald AI's API functions.